kwyxz/steamdeck/README.md

 _Again, most of what is in this repository requires Emudeck to work_, at least for now.
 Do yourself a favor and install it, a lot of stuff has been preconfigured to make your life easier: https://www.emudeck.com

 Games go in /home/deck/Emulation/roms/ per Emudeck settings.
 If need be, create a symlink to your roms folder.
+If you do not know what a symlink is, or how to create one, then maybe my repository is not for you.
+I tried to make this as easy to use as possible but there's only so much I can do, sorry.

-*I do not recommend using the Steam ROM tool Emudeck provides that creates shortcuts within Steam*.
+For managing your roms, *I do not recommend using the Steam ROM tool Emudeck provides that creates shortcuts within Steam*.
 It is fine if you have only a handful of retro games per platform.
 If you have a bunch, your Steam interface will become messy and annoying to browse.
 Add these games to EmulationStation-DE and be happy.
-As a generic piece of advice : you should very much use EmulationStation-DE to start all your retro games as I have spent hours configuring shortcuts / launchers that work within EmulationStation-DE.
-The only reason to start an emulator from Desktop Mode would be to update some configuration details.
-Besides that, run EmulationStation-DE from Gaming Mode, enjoy the nice theme, videos and metadata, and start some games.
+You can, however, use the Steam ROM Manager to create shortcuts to your Emulators in Steam : it's faster than adding them manually one by one.

 ### How do I use this repository?